terrier-org/pyterrier/docs/parallel.rst

 Only transformers that can be `pickled <https://docs.python.org/3/library/pickle.html>`_.
 Transformers that use native code may not be possible to pickle.
 Some standard PyTerrier transformers have additional support for parallelisation:

- - Terrier retrieval: pt.terrier.Retriever(), pt.FeaturesBatchRetrieve()
+ - Terrier retrieval: pt.terrier.Retriever(), pt.terrier.FeaturesRetriever()
  - Anserini retrieval: pt.anserini.AnseriniBatchRetrieve()

 Pure python transformers, such as `pt.text.sliding()` are picklable.
 However, parallelising only `pt.text.sliding()` may not produce